blended-zio/blended-zio-site/content/docs/blended-zio-jmx/_index.md

 To publish a value within _Blended 3_, other modules can simply publish case class instances to the Akka event stream.

-The implementation is completed by a [MBeanManger actor](https://github.com/woq-blended/blended/blob/main/blended.jmx/jvm/src/main/scala/blended/jmx/internal/ProductMBeanManagerImpl.scala) which collects those published values from the event stream and creates or updates the MBeans within the MBean server accordingly.
+The implementation in _Blended 3_ is completed by a [MBeanManger actor](https://github.com/woq-blended/blended/blob/main/blended.jmx/jvm/src/main/scala/blended/jmx/internal/ProductMBeanManagerImpl.scala) which collects those published values from the event stream and creates or updates the MBeans within the MBean server accordingly.

+For the _ZIO_ based implementation the actor has been replaced with a service that can be made via a `ZLayer` which transforms the service interface from messages to properly typed ZIO effects.

 {{< button relref="mbeanpublisher" >}}
 MBean publisher implementation details